STAT545-UBC-hw-2018-19/hw06-Irissq28/hw06-Irissq28.md

 Test on other data and in a clean workspace
 -------------------------------------------

-I cleared workspace first, [reference here](http://stat545.com/block012_function-regress-lifeexp-on-year.html), to avoid the mistake that accidentally relying on objects that were lying around in the workspace during development but that are not actually defined in your function nor passed as formal arguments.
+I cleared workspace first( [reference here](http://stat545.com/block012_function-regress-lifeexp-on-year.html)), to avoid the mistake that accidentally relying on objects that were lying around in the workspace during development but that are not actually defined in your function nor passed as formal arguments.

 Now let's choose other countries to test the funciton.
 I created a *countrytest\_data* function to filter the country data from Gapminder.